 6 June 2019

 Professional Affairs Board

 The Professional Affairs Board (PAB) is responsible for setting and overseeing the professional standards of the CIEHF membership.
 The Board is responsible for maintaining the registers of professional members and of consultancies, and also for accrediting ergonomics/human factors degree and short courses.
 The Board is also responsible for maintaining professional standards through the Code of Professional Conduct and the Disciplinary Procedure.
 Members of the PAB are elected and are all Registered Members or Fellows of the Institute.
-The accreditation work of the Board is divided amongst a number of panels of volunteers who assess applications against the standards set by the Board.
+The accreditation work of the Board is divided amongst volunteers who assess applications against the standards set by the Board.

 Read the full set of rules governing PAB activities.